apigeek/architect/README.md

 The text following the keyword (GIVEN | WHEN | THEN) needs to match a phrase/pattern from a vocabulary.

 This BDD notation is called "Gherkin".
 Gherkin is human and machine readable - business analysts, featureers, developers and robots can collaborate.

-New features can be created using any simple text editor and re-use ApiGeek-Architect's extensible instruction set.
+New features can be created using any simple text editor - where you'd use ApiGeek-Architect's extensible vocabulary to write them.

 You can download pre-packaged vocabularies (called Dialects) and/or roll your own with simple Javascript.